-2.8.
-MSC collection and culture
+2.8 Mesenchymal stem cell collection and culture

-Ethics approval for the usage of umbilical cords was granted by the University of Malta Ethics Research Committee (Ref.
-90/2016).
-Cord segments were obtained after full-term delivery from the Obstetrics and Gynaecology ward at Mater Dei Hospital, Malta.
-MSCs were extracted from Wharton's jelly as per the protocol, as described by Zammit and Baron [6], transferred into treated 12-well plates, and cultured in complete DMEM: F12 medium using 20% CDP [7].
+Ethics approval for the usage of umbilical cords was granted by the University of Malta Ethics Research Committee (Ref 90/2016).
+Cord segments where obtained after full term delivery from the Obstetrics & Gynaecology ward at Mater Dei Hospital, Malta.
+MSCs were extracted from Journal of Clinical and Translational Research 10.18053/jctres.05.201902.001 Wharton's jelly as per protocol described by(6), transferred into treated 12-well plates, and cultured in complete DMEM:F12 medium using 20% CDP(7).

-2.9.
-MSC chondrocyte differentiation
+2.9 MSC chondrocyte differentiation